 Fac.
-Min.
-Mar.
-1972 Dec.
+Min.A student who holds the A.B. or its equivalent from any college or university of approved standing may apply for graduate work at Mount Holyoke College.Dec.
 1972 Apr.
 1978 Feb.
 1980 Oct.
-1981 Sept.
-2008 A student who holds the A.B. or its equivalent from any college or university of approved standing may apply for graduate work at Mount Holyoke College.
-Information and application blanks may be obtained by writing to the chair of the relevant department or to the Office of Student Success and Advising.
+1981Information and application blanks may be obtained by writing to the chair of the of Student Success and Advising.
 Admission shall be approved by the department in which the major work is to be done.
-On recommendation from a department, the Committee on Graduate Work may waive the requirement for that department's graduate program.
+On Sept.
+2008 recommendation from a department, the Committee on Graduate Work may waive the requirement for that department's graduate program.